eclipse-vertx/vertx-auth/README.md

 # Authentication and Authorisation Service for Vert.x

+# !!TODO README is currently out of date - will be updated shortly when docs are written!!

 This Vert.x service provides authentication and authorisation functionality for use in your Vert.x applications.

 Internally it currently delegates to [Apache Shiro](http://shiro.apache.org/) to handle the actual authentication and